ZhaomingKong/Denoising-Comparison/README.md

-# A Comparison of Denoising Methods
+# A Comparison of Image Denoising Methods

-We perform comprehensive experiments and compare more than 60 denoising methods on both synthetic and realistic datasets.
+In this project, we intend to collect and compare various denoising methods to investigate their effectiveness, efficiency, applicability and generalization ability with both synthetic and real-world experiments.
+Datasets, code and results are made publicly available and will be continuously updated.
 To gain access to the dataset and the code, please send me an email (kong.zm@mail.scut.edu.cn) with information including name, position and usage.